abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 there's the internal environment, as well---our moods, perceptions, thoughts, and feelings---and it's this internal environment that's most important to examine.
-Sometimes we may think, *My practice is going well*. *My practice is moving in the right direction.
-It's really a sure thing . . .*and then it changes.
+Sometimes we may think, *My practice is going well.
+My practice is moving in the right direction.
+It's really a sure thing ...* and then it changes.
 Other times we're feeling stuck in a pit of difficulties and may think, *This is really what I am and everything is hopeless.
-This is a sure thing . . .* and that too changes.
+This is a sure thing ...* and that too changes.
 It's important to point the mind toward the experience of change, uncertainty, and impermanence, so it can see the true nature of things.
 Doing this creates a sense of stability and develops the mind's